stew-anderson/blog/_posts/2025-11-10-how-i-stay-current-as-a-tech-leader-without-burning-out.markdown

 I was trying to maintain my developer-era learning habits in a role that had fundamentally different requirements.
 Something had to change.

 ## Just-in-case does not scale
-When I was a developer, it was my job to understand the new technologies and frameworks, be that from an efficiency point of view or from a security point of view.
-I had that time, to explore, understand the nuances of the tech and assess its relevance to the stack.
+When I was a developer, it was my job to understand the new technologies and frameworks, whether for efficiency, security, or pushing the products forward.
+I had the time, to explore, understand the nuances of the tech and assess its relevance to the stack.
 As a developer you are the "expert in the room".

 New frameworks, languages and platforms will continually launch, that's not going to stop.
 AI is being a disruptor, multiplying this too, it is changing software development fundamentally, not just adding to it.
 This pace isn't going to let up anytime soon.